Please see below for answers to some of our frequently asked questions. If you cannot find an answer to your question please contact us.

 What is the general structure of the course?

-Where is the summer school based?
+Where is the Summer School based?

 Will I receive academic credits for attending this course?

 The programme carries 7.5 ECTS credits (3-4 US), subject to your home institution approval.
 In order to gain academic credit, students must attend a minimum of 80% of the course and gain a combined score of 40% in the two assessments (a written exam and a lab project report with a presentation).
+Please note that the exam is optional, however if you would like to receive credit for the course you will need to sit the exam.

 What if I have already studied some areas of the course before?